 SisTer Collection.
-In table I we report the graph id, the number of nodes and edges in the SisTer collection and the percentage of tree-nodes in each graph.
-Note that a very large percentage of the nodes can be dealt with algebraically by our algorithm and the residual graph, on which we ran a modified Brandes', is quite small relative to the original size.
+In Table 1 we report the graph id, the number of nodes and edges in the SisTer collection and the percentage of tree-nodes in each graph.
+Note that a very large percentage of the nodes can be dealt with algebraically by SPVB and the residual graph, on which we ran a modified Brandes', is quite small relative to the original size.